growingpenguin/growingpenguin.github.io/_posts/2023-12-26-NVIDIA's ROS_Omniverse_Platform.md

 Join me as we explore and analyze its features and capabilities. <br/>
 ## 1. NVIDIA Omniverse
 ### What is NVIDIA Omniverse?
 Extensible platform for virtual collaboration and real-time, physically accurate simulation.
 Creators, designers, researchers, and engineers can connect tools, assets, and projects to collaborate in a shared virtual space.
-Developers and software providers can also build and sell Omniverse Extensions, Apps, Connectors, and Microservices on the Omniverse platform to expand its functionality.
+Developers and software providers can also build and sell Omniverse Extensions, Apps, Connectors, and Microservices on the Omniverse platform to expand its functionality.<br/>
 Footnote <br/>
 Virtual Collaboration Space: <br/>
 Digital workspace where people working in creative fields, research, engineering, or design can come together. <br/>